 Where to head?
-Well you’ll want to experience the North Laines and where better to buy your friends envy then in the hotch-potch of specialty retro shops such as Jump the Gun and Utility, scour the second hand delights of Snoopers Paradise, pick up beautiful dresses at Noa Noa or Nola, and then indulge in vegan healthfood treats at Infinity and the delicious Iydea café.
+Well you’ll want to experience the North Laines and where better to buy your friends envy then in the hotch-potch of specialty retro shops such as Jump the Gun and Utility, scour the second hand delights of Snoopers Paradise, pick up beautiful dresses at Nola, and then indulge in vegan healthfood treats at Iydea café.

 After you’ve had you pick of the North Laine mix, you then need to spring over to the other side of North Street, confusingly named The Lanes (no ‘i’ here remember, if you want to win the pub quiz later).
 This is the place to come for antiques, military memorabilia and that all important something for the one you love – jewellery!